bplowry/bplowry.github.io/content/blog/ndc-sydney-2019/index.md

 Nelly Sattari [@nelly_sattari](https://twitter.com/@nelly_sattari)

-Brown bags
+Brown bags or lunch and learn.
+Takes the name from the brown paper bag you might take your lunch in.

+Benefits:

-Build a network to find speakers
+- Build a network to find speakers
-Great way to network
+- Great way to network
-Attend other events
+- Attend other events
-Companies/vendors might want to get involved
+- Companies/vendors might want to get involved

-Good way to build
+- Good way to build
 - your profile
 - learning culture in org
 - relationships with other areas of your company

-Make them regular.
+If you're going to run brown bags, make them regular.
-One now, another one later, maybe, doesn't really work People need to know what to expect and when to expect it It might start slow, but if you stick with it you can build something good
+Having one now and another one later, maybe, doesn't really work.
+People need to know what to expect and when to expect it.
+It might start slowly, but if you stick with it you can build something good

 Nelly went from ~20% attendance to ~80% within a year, and now her company even provides lunch!

-Might seem like a lot of effort, but it's probably not as much as you think
+Organising them might seem like a lot of effort, but it's probably not as much as you think.
+Maybe a few hours a month (depending on how often you have them).

-People will appreciate you making the effort, and they'll make an effort, too.
+People will appreciate you making the effort, and they'll make an effort, too (to attend, speak, organise, etc.)

 [Back to top](#)